- What's New at P. D. Hinduja Hospital

 The Drug and Poison Information Center (DPIC), established in October 2007,is aimed at providing the complete range of emergency Drug & Poison decontamination treatment services information and to serve as a primary resource for poison education, prevention and treatment advisory.

-The Drug and Poison Information Center (DPIC) at P. D. Hinduja National Hospital & Medical Research Centre was established in October 2007.
+The Drug and Poison Information Center (DPIC) at P. D. Hinduja Hospital & Medical Research Centre was established in October 2007.